Anyone else think kid magazines might get your kids and students reading more?

 $35 / year

-Named for the animal characters Chick and Dee, this colorful magazine from Owl Kids is stuffed with goodies for the beginning reader crowd.
-You’ll find comics, puzzles, animal info, crafts, jokes, how to draw directions, crafts, fiction stories, experiments, animal of the month, and contests.
+Named for the animal characters Chick and Dee, this colorful national magazine for kids from Owl Kids is stuffed with goodies for the beginning reader crowd.
+You’ll find comics, puzzles, animal info, crafts, jokes, how-to-draw directions, crafts, fiction stories, experiments, animal of the month, and contests.
 Want to check it out?
 Go here to look inside.

 ages 2 – 6